 Immature use of this cognitive function can make them rough in debates, or too attached to their reputation, their ego, and their or other’s status.

 Like the extrovert, he too will follow his ideas, but in the reverse direction: inwardly not outwardly.
 Intensity is his aim, not extensity.Carl Jung

-Ti users are alert to errors in meaning or logic in their environment, and may like to correct them.
-A thorough understanding of their subjects of interest gives them access to information or observations of mechanisms on which they will build their knowledge, which they will use to enrich others.
+Ti users are alert to errors in meaning or logic in their environment and may like to correct them.
+A thorough understanding of their subjects of interest gives them access to information or observations of mechanisms on which they will build their knowledge.
+This knowledge is then used to enrich others.

-An immature use of this cognitive function can cause an over-use of logic, and thus an over-consideration of what is true or false, thus generating hurtful brutality with others, which can harm social relationships.
+An immature use of this cognitive function can cause an over-use of logic, and thus an over-consideration of what is true or false.
+This may generate hurtful rapport with others, which can harm social relationships.